UCL-CORU/CHD-research-code/README.md

-# CHD research code
+# R code for analysing national data from England on Congenital Heart Disease

 **Ferran Espuny Pujol, John Stickley, Rodney CG Franklin, Katherine Brown, Jiaqiu Wang, Sonya Crowe, Christina Pagel**

 ## Description

-R code used for research on Congenital Heart Disease (CHD) in the research projects:
+R code used for research on Congenital Heart Disease (CHD) by the UCL Clinical Operational Research Unit (CORU) in the projects:

 * LAUNCHES QI - Linking audit and national datasets in congenital heart services for quality improvement;
 * CHAMPION - Congenital heart audit: measuring progress in outcomes nationally (CHAMPION).

+Note that although most of the code used in the research projects was in Stata, we have converted it to R for sharing.

 ## Code organization